 Stalling In Plain Sight: Called Out by AI

 Spent decades perfecting the art of precision — so naturally, I did the same for this blog.
-Until AI pointed out the absurdity of trying to optimize the personal.
+Until AI pointed out the absurdity of using planning as my armor against uncertainty.

-A few weeks after being "restructured" — that's corporate for "you're too expensive, bye" — I casually mentioned my blog idea at dinner with friends.
+A few weeks after being "restructured"— that's corporate for "you're too expensive, bye"— I casually mentioned my blog idea over dinner with friends.

 "Oh, that's exciting!
 What's your monetization plan?
 Sponsors?
 Launch date?"